This is part 4 of the codetect series:

 More Tools Meant More Tokens Spent Deciding

-Seven MCP tools—several overlapping—meant the agent spent tokens on every search just choosing which tool to use.
+Seven MCP tools (up from six in v0)—several overlapping—meant the agent spent tokens on every search just choosing which tool to use.

 Should it call search_keyword, search_semantic, hybrid_search, or hybrid_search_v2?